 Other major topics: S&OP and Demand Driven

-As always, S&OP was a hot topic at the conference.
+As always, S&OP was a hot topic at the Supply Chain Insights conference.
 Research shared by APICS suggested that the biggest impact on revenue, total SC cost, inventory, and adaptability is the capability to successfully link S&OP to daily/weekly tactical planning & execution.
 This absolutely resonates with my own experience and new approaches such as DDMRP have a crucial role to play here.

 Nick Lynch from Shell Lubricants made a compelling case for DDMRP.
 He described how the buffer strategy from DDMRP is used to create the capability to cope with expected demand (the output from S&OP), whilst allowing the daily execution processes to be driven by real demand.
 If you want to learn more about this, you can get the gist of the presentation in this great podcast.